<Home/Articles/Kenya’s lesser-known wildlife

 One of Africa’s most bizarre looking antelopes, the gerenuk looks like an odd hybrid of gazelle and giraffe.
 Their name even translates as “giraffe-necked” and they can be found in the more arid reserves such as Samburu and Meru in the north of Kenya.
 Here, their long limbs and extraordinary necks mean that they can rear up and reach shoots and leaves that are out of reach of other antelopes.

-Male gerenuk grazing in Kenya
+Kenya's lesser-known wildlife: A male gerenuk grazing in Kenya

 2. Honey badger

-Do not be fooled by the sweet name given to these creatures – honey badgers are fiesty and ferocious, and perfectly happy to chase a lion away from their food despite their diminutive size.
+Do not be fooled by the sweet name given to these creatures – honey badgers are feisty and ferocious, and perfectly happy to chase a lion away from their food despite their diminutive size.
 A famous video was captured of a honey badger attacking and eventually eating an extremely venomous cobra without a hint of fear.
 When scientists looked further into it, it turned out that they had developed an immunity to the cobra’s venom, no doubt thanks to their fearless ancient ancestors…

 A honey badger on the hunt in Africa